You know what’s great to eat in Phuket? The seafood.

 Expect to Pay: THB 370 per order of crab yellow curry

 This was my second favorite restaurant in the Old Town.
-Like One Chun, Raya is a Michelin Bib Gourmand awardee that’s long been known for being one of the best and most popular restaurants in Phuket.
+Like One Chun, Raya is a Michelin Bib Gourmand awardee that’s long been one of the best restaurants in Phuket.
 They’re known for serving classic Phuket-style dishes like this delicious moo hong (THB 250) or slow-cooked pork belly stew.

 How beautiful does that look?
 Moo hong is made by braising pork belly in a sweet marinade made with a slew of ingredients like garlic, black peppercorn, coriander root, soy sauce, and star anise.
 It’s cooked for over an hour, resulting in these incredibly tender chunks of pork belly that are sweet and garlicky with a nice peppery kick.
 It reminded me of Filipino pork adobo, but sweeter.